 How The Federal Reserve Affects Mortgage Rates

-Among the missions of the Federal Reserve, one of them is to maintain a stable rate of inflation.
+One of the core missions of the Federal Reserve is to maintain a stable rate of inflation.
 Their primary tool for doing this is something called the federal funds rate.
 The federal funds rate (or Fed funds rate) is the rate at which banks borrow money from each other overnight.

 By controlling the amount of money banks borrow from each other, it helps the Fed effectively control the money supply.
 If short-term interest rates are low, money is cheaper to borrow, which has the effect of increasing the overall money supply in the market and pushing prices up.
 On the other hand, if interest rates are higher, less money is available, and prices go down.

 The Federal Reserve has been keeping short-term interest rates at or near 0% most recently in response to COVID-19.
 This has the effect of keeping mortgage interest rates lower.

 Typically, when the federal funds rate is low, that would have the effect of pushing inflation up over time.
 However, so far that hasn’t been the case.
 Inflation has fallen short of the Fed’s 2% annual goal for the last several years now, but was spiking at the end of 2021 at 6.2% in October.